 According to Section 55050 of Title 5 of the California Code of Regulations, community college governing boards are authorized to grant credit for prior learning experiences.
-The following Academic Procedure 6.3 can also be found at https://www.ccsf.edu/sites/default/files/2021/document/ap-6-30.pdf.
+The following Academic Procedure 6.30 details the procedures for gaining credit for prior learning experiences.

-Students may demonstrate proficiency in a course eligible for Credit for Prior Learning and receive college credit through the approved alternative methods for awarding credit listed below:
+Students may demonstrate proficiency in a course eligible for Credit for Prior Learning and receive college credit through approved alternative methods for awarding credit for validated college-level skills and knowledge gained outside of a college classroom.